gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata_v2/templates/instructions.md

 # SYSTEMATIC SURVEY METADATA TEMPLATE INSTRUCTIONS

 ## Intended Usage
-Use the Systematic Survey Metadata template to record metadata relating to a Systematic Survey dataset.
+This Systematic Survey Metadata template should be used to record metadata relating to a Systematic Survey dataset.

-The Systematic Survey Metadata template must be used in combination with the `Systematic Survey Occurrence` template, and in some cases the `Systematic Survey Site` template, with or without the `Systematic Survey Site Visit` template.
+The Systematic Survey Metadata template **must be used in combination** with the Systematic Survey Occurrence template and, in some cases, the Systematic Survey Site template with or without the Systematic Survey Site Visit template.

 Templates have been provided to facilitate integration of your data into the Biodiversity Data Repository database.
 Not all types of data have been catered for in the available templates at this stage; therefore, if you are unable to find a suitable template, please contact <bdr-support@gaiaresources.com.au> to make us aware of your data needs.

-#### Data Validation Requirements:
+## Data Validation Requirements:
 For data validation, you will need your data file to:

 - be the correct **file format**,